Dental extraction

 Dental implants are known for their durability and longevity.
 With proper care and maintenance, implants can last for many years or even a lifetime.
 Compared to other tooth replacement options, such as dentures or bridges, implants offer a more permanent and stable solution.

-6. Improved Oral Health
+6. Support Your Overall Oral Health

 Dental implants do not require altering or compromising adjacent teeth, as is often the case with dental bridges.
 By opting for an implant, you can maintain the health and integrity of your remaining natural teeth.
 Implants are also easy to clean and maintain, just like your natural teeth, promoting good oral hygiene and reducing the risk of dental issues in the future.
+It’s important to consult with a qualified dental professional who can evaluate your specific case and provide personalized recommendations.
+They will consider factors such as your overall oral health, bone condition, and treatment goals to determine if dental implants are the best option for you after an extraction.

 In many cases, a dental extraction is necessary before a dental implant can be placed.
 If a tooth is severely damaged or compromised due to decay, trauma, or periodontal disease, extraction may be the recommended treatment option.
 After the tooth is extracted, the site is allowed to heal, and then a dental implant can be placed in the same location to restore the missing tooth.
+Single Tooth Implant

-Preservation of Extraction Socket for Future Implant Placement
+Saving the Socket for a Future Implant

 In situations where a tooth extraction is required but immediate implant placement is not feasible, socket preservation techniques may be employed.
 Socket preservation involves placing bone graft material into the extraction socket immediately after tooth removal.
 This helps to maintain the volume and contours of the socket, preventing excessive bone loss.
 The preserved socket provides a more favorable environment for future dental implant placement, ensuring adequate bone support and improving the overall success of the implant procedure.